 Prior to Implant Therapy

 Dental implants must be positioned in a specific way to properly support the artificial teeth and to ensure long-term stability.
 In addition to a thorough examination, we will take a 3D scan (cone-beam CT scan) to evaluate the exact site where implant placement can be considered.
 We have to ensure there is sufficient bone density to support the implant post.
 If there is insufficient bone, a bone graft may be recommended to attempt to create more bone to support the dental implant.

 Dental implant surgery involves numbing the area, creating a small incision in the gum tissue, drilling a hole in the jawbone, carefully inserting the implant, and placing several stitches to close the incision.

-In some cases, a tooth can be extracted, the implant placed, and a temporary tooth inserted all in the same appointment.
-Other cases may require that the process be staged over multiple visits to ensure the best results.
+An appropriate healing period is allowed for the implants to fuse with the surrounding bone tissue.
+Everyone heals at different speeds and based on the quality and quantity of the bone, it can take about three to six months.
+In some cases, a tooth can be extracted, the implant placed, and a temporary tooth inserted all in the same appointment!
+Other cases may require that the process be staged over multiple visits to ensure the best result.

 Why Go to a Specialist?